Section: Essential Men's Suit Guide - Blog

 The majority of us have a favourite belt we wear day in, day out.
 The problem is if that belt is black and your shoes are brown, you’ve just committed a fashion crime of gargantuan proportions.

 Brown and black?
 They just don’t mix when it comes to belts and shoes.
 A good tip – well, it’s more like plain common sense – is to invest in two quality belts.
 I’m guessing we don’t need to tell you one should be black and the other one brown, right?

 This is, in our professional opinion, the worst and probably most common mistake a man can make when it comes to donning a suit.
 It can fit like glove and have the most elegant accessories, but it’s all for naught if that bottom button is fastened.

 It all goes back to King Edward VII who, it seems, was rather fond of his steak.
 He liked it so much that his full figure became a bit of an issue and rather than have his waistcoat adjusted; he wore the bottom button unfastened.
 The entire court followed suit and a trend that has lasted centuries was born.

 So how many suit mistakes are you guilty of?
 If it’s any more than one, then it’s time we got together and had a little talk about your suit wearing tactics.
-Book an appointment and let us walk you through the right way to wear a suit.
+BOOK YOUR FITTING and let us walk you through the right way to wear a suit.